The Exorcist (1973)

 Directed by: William Friedkin

 What Works: The Exorcist is a legendary motion picture and its mythical status has as much to do with the reputation and rumors surrounding the movie as it does with the actual content of the film.
-When it was released in 1973, rumors about strange or supernatural phenomena on the filmmaking set, reports of the deaths of people connected to the movie, and the extreme reactions to the film by some audience members conspired to create an entire mythology around The Exorcist that was bigger than the motion picture itself.
-But even setting those concerns aside, The Exorcist remains potent viewing forty years after its release.
-This is an extraordinarily well made film and it uses sound and imagery to full effect.
+When it was released in 1973, rumors about strange or supernatural phenomena on the filmmaking set, reports of the deaths of people connected to the movie, and extreme reactions to the film by some audience members conspired to create an entire mythology around The Exorcist that was bigger than the motion picture itself.
+But setting aside the myth and legacy of The Exorcist (as best as that can be done), the film remains potent viewing fifty years after its release.
 The Exorcist has a reputation as a shocker and although there are several intense and properly awful moments, much of the movie is quiet with dread gradually cultivating over the course of the story.
 This is accomplished through some very effective cinematic choices.
-The Exorcist was shot in a very realistic, verite style, and that gives it a look that sells the fantastic premise of the story.
+Most of The Exorcist was shot in a raw, cinema verite style and that realistic look sells the fantastic premise.
+The naturalism of the movie is supported by the cast and The Exorcist has some great performances.
+The titular character is Father Karras played by Jason Miller.
+Hollywood films tend to portray the clergy as inaccessible but Karras is a man first, one suffering a crisis of faith and wracked with guilt and self-doubt.
+This encounter with evil makes Karras rise to the occasion but Miller doesn’t allow for showy heroism.
+Ellen Burstyn plays Chris MacNeil, the mother of the possessed girl.
+Burstyn plays Chris as a bewildered parent who just wants to help her sick daughter and that gives the film a lot of credibility.
+Regan, the possessed girl, is primarily played by Linda Blair with Mercedes McCambridge contributing the demonic voice and Eileen Dietz doubling in some of the stunts.
+The film takes its time transitioning Regan into her possessed state which is one of the keys to the film’s success.
+Blair’s early scenes are likable and the banter with her mother is convincing.
+The possessed Regan is among the most iconic monsters in horror cinema history and that’s a credit to Blair’s fearless performance and the contributions of McCambridge and the makeup effects artists.
+The visual effects of The Exorcist are also impressive.
+The demonic makeup is now classic and many other practical effects, like the infamous head rotation, are cleverly executed.
 The soundtrack is also unusual.
-The film has few musical cues and instead of a score the soundtrack makes use of sound effects, percussion, and ambient sound.
+The film has few musical cues and instead of a score the soundtrack makes use of effects, percussion, and ambient sound.
 This is very unsettling and when it is combined with the film’s imagery, the effect puts the viewer on edge.
 The Exorcist is also a skillfully written and tightly edited film that uses parallelism between the plotlines to draw the characters together and unify the story.
 Writer William Peter Blatty’s dialogue hits all the right notes, rarely lecturing on principles of good and evil and letting the subtext organically emerge.
-This is also a film with impressive visual effects.
-The demonic makeup is now classic and many other practical effects, like the infamous head rotation, are very cleverly executed.
-But for all its visceral shocks, the most disconcerting aspect of The Exorcist is the way it suggests that evil is alive in the world and that rational methods are ill equipped to deal with it.
-This film was released during the New Hollywood era, a period of American cinema that was defined by gritty motion pictures whose stories often suggested disillusionment and moral ambiguity and concluded with downbeat endings, reflecting the mentality of a culture that had been traumatized by riots, the assassinations of high profile political figures, and the imagery of the Vietnam War.
+When the filmmakers do allow for exposition, it’s delivered efficiently and with style.
+Blatty’s script is informed by a genuine interest and concern with the nature of evil and the most disconcerting aspect of The Exorcist is the way it suggests that evil is alive in the world and that rational methods are ill equipped to deal with it.
+This film was released during the New Hollywood era, a period of American cinema that was defined by gritty motion pictures whose stories often suggested disillusionment and moral ambiguity and concluded with downbeat endings, reflecting the mentality of a culture that had been traumatized by riots, the assassinations of high-profile political figures, and the imagery of the Vietnam War.
 The Exorcist springs from that context but ironically the movie is ultimately conservative in its disposition.
 The Exorcist is really about the recovery of stability and a return to faith and this is conveyed through its two intertwined narratives.
-The main plotline is of a parent coping with the demonic possession of her daughter, and the mother first appeals to science, allowing her daughter to suffer through a battery of tests.
+The main plotline is of a parent coping with the demonic possession of her daughter, and Chris first appeals to science, allowing Regan to suffer through a battery of tests.
 Although the possession scenes are tough the medical sequences are some of the most uncomfortable moments in the film and the eventual realization that medicine and psychiatry are unequipped to deal with the reality of evil strikes at the heart of progressive, secular modernity.
-At the same time The Exorcist includes a subplot of a young priest who is on the verge of losing his faith and must recover his conviction in order to conquer evil.
+At the same time, The Exorcist includes a subplot of a young priest who is on the verge of losing his faith and must recover his conviction in order to face evil.
 When these stories converge in the exorcism ritual, the filmmakers have set up an allegorical confrontation in which the fight to free this young girl of her possession takes on cosmic symbolism of the struggle between good and evil.
 And, rather incredibly, the filmmakers manage to sell that.

 What Doesn’t: The Exorcist is a religious—and specifically Catholic—film in much the same way that The Passion of the Christ and A Christmas Carol are also religious pictures.
 Appreciating a film (or any other piece of art) is possible without subscribing to the doctrine; a belief in the Christian story is not required to admire the beauty and skill of the frescoes in the Sistine Chapel.
 But it is hard, if not impossible, to separate the ideology from the imagery and it can be argued that a full appreciation of The Exorcist requires a belief in Catholic doctrine.
 In that respect there is another way to understand The Exorcist that is much more troubling.
 The symptoms of demonic possession as presented in this film are often very sexual and have a lot of parallels to adolescence and puberty.
 Within that reading of the film, the scientists and medical technicians treat the girl’s burgeoning womanhood as a disease and when it can’t be cured she is turned over to a pair of men to ritualistically dispel it, freezing this young woman in an innocent stage of emotional development.
-This interpretation of The Exorcist is merited and has serious implications for the themes of the film.
-However, latent misogyny is not the filmmakers’ point and this metaphorical reading is at best an inference that is overshadowed by the other aspects of the picture.
+This interpretation of The Exorcist is merited and has serious implications for the meaning of the film.
+However, latent misogyny is not the filmmakers’ point and this metaphorical reading of The Exorcist is at best an inference.
 The hearts of the filmmakers and their characters are in the right place and that is what ultimately defines this movie.